How To Identify Different Types Of Pepper Plants

 Appearance and Growth Habit

 There are countless shapes and sizes of different peppers.
-From the blocky bell pepper, to the long and slender cayennes, to the berry-like aji charapita.
+From the blocky bell pepper, to long and slender cayennes, to the berry-like aji charapita.
 Some pods have wrinkly skin (many C. chinense types), while others are perfectly smooth.

 While we don’t have an exhaustive list of all the pepper types, this book has helped us identify some mystery pepper plants in the past!